peterbecker/greencube/README.md

 See the start command in the `build_and_test.sh` script for an example of how to run the image into a standalone container with all ports enabled.

+Given the status as test tool, there is currently no full release process, but older versions of the Docker image can be found [in the GitHub package hosting](https://github.com/peterbecker/greencube/pkgs/container/greencube) if needed.

 ## Development Setup